How to Properly Shoot an AR-15 for Beginners

 If you're a first-time gun owner or brand-new to the AR platform, you may be learning how to shoot an AR for the first time.
 An article cannot take the place of in-person training from a qualified instructor.
 However, we hope to guide you in the right direction and provide you with some safety tips for shooting your AR-platform rifle or pistol.

 If this is your first time shooting an AR-15, following the four basic rules of safe gun handling can help you ensure a fun, safe day on the range.
-Practicing safe gun handling is a must anytime you pick up a firearm — whether you're a novice or an experienced shooter.
+Practicing safe gun handling is a must anytime you pick up a firearm — whether you're an AR-15 beginner or an experienced shooter.

 Before firing your AR-15, know these rules: